quantxt/api-docs/README.md

 ## Theia API documentations; Overview and Definitions

 **Theia** is a semantic data extraction tool that can read PDF, HTML, Ms Excel, CSV and plain text documents and extract information in structured format using _dictionaries_.
-It is important to understand _dictionaries_ their utility in extraction context:
+It is essential to understand the utility of _dictionaries_ in extraction context:

 ### Dictionary